Interprofessional Collaboration

 Figure 8.1 Interprofessional Teamwork

-Nurses collaborate with the interprofessional team by not only assigning and coordinating tasks, but also by promoting solid teamwork in a positive environment.
+Nurses collaborate with the interprofessional team not only by assigning and coordinating tasks, but also by promoting solid teamwork in a positive environment.
 A nursing leader, such as a charge nurse, identifies gaps in workflow, recognizes when task overload is occurring, and promotes the adaptability of the team to respond to evolving patient conditions.
 Qualities of a successful team are described in the following box.

 Qualities of A Successful Team